uranchung/K-S2S-for-Extreme/Data_example/readMe.md

 # 🌏 ECMWF Hindcast Extreme Events over East Asia

-These six NetCDF data provide ECMWF Hindcast (versions 2016 and 2024) data focusing on **extreme events** in East Asia,
+These data 1 and 2 provide ECMWF Hindcast (versions 2016 and 2024) data focusing on **extreme events** in East Asia,
 where mean temperature (T2M), sea surface temperature (SST), or precipitation (PREC) exceed the **90th percentile** threshold.

 ---